Please read our information about personal licences before you apply.

 How to apply

 You'll need to fill in the application form and send this to us.
-There is a disclosure of criminal convictions and declaration form at the end of the application form that you'll also need to fill in and sign.
+There is a disclosure of criminal convictions and civil immigration penalties and declaration form at the end of the application form that you'll also need to fill in and sign.

 You'll also need to send us:

-a criminal conviction certificate or criminal record certificate or the results or a subject access search of the police national computer by the national intelligence service - this must be less than one month old
+a criminal conviction certificate or criminal record certificate or the results or a subject access search of the police national computer by the national intelligence service - this must be less than one month old.
+We have to tell the police about any relevant unspent convictions associated with an application.
+We also have to tell the Secretary of State if you have any relevant immigration offences or are required to pay an immigration penalty.

-You can find out more about these documents in our guide to personal licences.
+You can find out more about making your application in our guide to personal licences.

 You'll be charged a fee for this application.
 Please make sure you are aware of how much this will cost.